pyk595/tp/docs/UserGuide.md

 ### Adding a tag: `tag`

-Adds a tag to an existing contact, as specified by the index.
+Suppose you want to catalogue a contact with a specific category like "client", you can `tag` the contact to a category, as specified by the index.

 Format: `tag INDEX t/TAG`